Lanzarote National Parks

 Over one million people visit Lanzarote national parks each year, drawn by the other-worldly landscapes, spectacular views, and the chance to sample food cooked by the heat of the earth beneath their feet.
 Our guide will help you make the most of your visit to this part of the Canaries.

 The dramatic landscape of Lanzarote is the result of six years of volcanic activity between 1730 and 1736.
 Much of the arable land was destroyed, and many inhabitants left the islands.
-Those that stayed created new ways of farming, and in later years have spent time and care to make Lanzarote national parks, in particular, Timanfaya, a must-see attraction for visitors.
+Those that stayed created new ways of farming, and in later years have spent time and care to make Lanzarote national parks one of the natural highligts of the island, in particular, Timanfaya, a must-see attraction for visitors.

 What will I see?